 The timeline is going to vary, depending on the carrier.
 We’ve created a list of all of the label cancelation timeframes below, so you have everything all in one place!

 - USPS labels and return labels: within 28 days of purchase

-- UPS One Balance labels and return labels: within 30 days of purchase
+- UPS labels and return labels: within 30 days of purchase*

 When do I get refunded for a canceled label?

-USPS labels are usually refunded within 21 days because USPS needs to review them first, and UPS One Balance labels are usually refunded immediately.
+USPS labels are usually refunded within 21 days because USPS needs to review them first, and labels created through the UPS account included with your ShippingEasy are usually refunded immediately.